 Larison’s Legacy

-We take you back first to the beginnings.
+We take you back to the beginning first.
 The oldest section of the Isaac Corwin house in Chester Borough, originally a modest farmhouse, dates to circa 1800.
 In 1829, James Topping, a master cabinetmaker and owner of an iron mine, purchased the house and the surrounding 53 acres of land.
 While under his ownership, the simple farmhouse expanded to become a stately home.
 In 1873, he also had a Victorian-style home known as “Sunnyside” built for his widowed daughter-in-law nearby on the property.
 Topping died in 1874, and his descendants inherited the mines.

-In 1945, Willis P. Larison (11 May 1903 – 1 May 1998) was looking to move his business to a new, more highly trafficked area (he previously cooked and sold Sunday dinners at a farm on Fairmount Avenue).
+In 1945, Willis P. Larison (May 11, 1903 – May 1, 1998) was looking to move his business to a new, more highly trafficked area (he previously cooked and sold Sunday dinners at a farm on Fairmount Avenue).
 Willis Larison grew up on their 7th-generation farm on Pleasant Hill, which has been happily renamed Larison Road.
 The Pleasant Hill section is located on Pleasant Hill Road in Chester Township, about a mile from the center of Chester Borough.

-Larison’s started out with just nine tables and would grow the restaurant to seat about 250 people.
+Larison’s started with just nine tables and would grow the restaurant to seat about 250 people.
 Then, in January, the Larisons would close the restaurant and recuperate by traveling for the entire month.

 Larison’s Owner – Arthur McGreevy’s 27 Years